GenesysCloudBlueprints/analytics-detail-record-metrics-blueprint/blueprint/index.md

 ## Solution components

 * **Analytics Query Builder** - A user interface-based developer tool that helps create analytics queries.
-Based on the chosen analytics criteria, the tool generates an analytics query that it runs against the Genesys Cloud Analytics API to return a JSON query result (for author: In the form of a JSON file?) from the Genesys Cloud organization.
+Based on the chosen analytics criteria, the tool generates an analytics query that it runs against the Genesys Cloud Analytics API to return a JSON query result from the Genesys Cloud organization.
 You can later use this JSON query in your applications.
 * **Analytics Detailed Record Metric app** - Audit-style dashboard of records that presents granular details of agent and customer interactions.

 ### Software development kits (SDKs)